Rails 8 Authentication Generator: What You Still Build

 bin/rails db:migrate

-If you are upgrading an existing app, ensure bcrypt is available, mailer host is set, and URL options are configured so password-reset links work.
-The Rails security guide shows that the generator adds migrations for user and session tables.
+If you are upgrading an existing app, make sure bcrypt is in the Gemfile and the mailer host and URL options are configured, or password-reset links will point nowhere.
+The generator adds the migrations for the users and sessions tables itself.

 Step 2: Review the generated models